GtieZ/MinimalWeather/README.md

 # MinimalWeather
-This is a testing wheather app
+This is a test wheather app

+(geolocation is required)